Skip to main content Skip to search

 Nechama Price

-is the Director of Yeshiva University’s Graduate Program for Advanced Talmud/Tanach Studies (GPATS), from which she earned certification in 2003.
-She is a Senior Lecturer in the Bible and Judaic Studies departments at Stern College, where she has been teaching since 2004.
-Nechama earned a master’s degree in Jewish Education from Azrieli Graduate School of Jewish Education and Administration, and a master’s degree in Bible from the Bernard Revel Graduate School of Jewish Studies.
-She is also a graduate of the inaugural class of the American branch of Nishmat’s Yoetzet Halacha Program, and currently serves as a Yoetzet Halacha (Halakhic Advisor) to the communities of Teaneck, Englewood, Tenafly, Livingston, West Orange, and Long Branch, New Jersey.
-Nechama published her first book, Tribal Blueprints, analyzing the lives and personalities of the twelve tribes.
+Dr. Nechama Price is the Director of Yeshiva University’s Graduate Program for Advanced Talmud and Tanach Studies (GPATS) and teaches Tanach and Halacha at Stern College.
+Nechama received certification from GPATS, earned masters degrees from Azrieli Graduate School and Bernard Revel Graduate School, and an Ed.D from Azrieli Graduate School focusing her research on the impact of female Torah scholar role models on high school students.
+She is a certified Yoetzet Halacha, and currently serves as a Yoetzet Halacha (Halakhic Advisor) for the communities of Teaneck, Englewood, Tenafly, Livingston, West Orange, and Long Branch NJ.
+Nechama is the author of Tribal Blueprints, a Maggid imprint which analyzes the lives and personalities of the twelve tribes.
 Nechama is a community scholar and speaks all over North America.
 She lives in Bergenfield, NJ with her husband & four children.

 Associate Dean Shoshana Schechter